Gender inequality: Income disparities linked to job stratification

 Human capital theories refer to the education, knowledge, training, experience, or skill of a person which makes them potentially valuable to an employer.
 This has historically been understood as a cause of the gendered wage gap but is no longer a predominant cause as women and men in certain occupations tend to have similar education levels or other credentials.
 Even when such characteristics of jobs and workers are controlled for, the presence of women within a certain occupation leads to lower wages.
 This earnings discrimination is considered to be a part of pollution theory.
 This theory suggests that jobs which are predominated by women offer lower wages than do jobs simply because of the presence of women within the occupation.
-As women enter an occupation, this reduces the amount of prestige associated with the job and men subsequently leave these occupations.
-The entering of women into specific occupations suggests that less competent workers have begun to be hired or that the occupation is becoming deskilled.
-Men are reluctant to enter female-dominated occupations because of this and similarly resist the entrance of women into male-dominated occupations.
+Gender discrimination propels the notion that as a field or job becomes more predominated by women, it becomes less prestigious, turning away men and people who are discriminatory towards other genders.
+The entering of women into specific occupations that have higher rates of gender discrimination suggests that less competent workers have begun to be hired or that the occupation is becoming deskilled.
+Men who are discriminatory towards other genders are reluctant to enter female-dominated occupations because of this and similarly resist the entrance of women into male-dominated occupations.
+One "Gender Segregation in Occupations" study in Singapore by journalist Jessica Pan, "found that men abandoned formerly all-male professions in droves after women’s participation reach 'tipping points,' fearing the social stigma and wage penalties associated with belonging to 'feminine' occupations."
+Femininity in a job or field is a threat to individuals who discriminate solely based on gender.